Our Operational Impact

 In July 2015, we participated in the American Business Act on Climate Pledge event, which was hosted by the White House.
 As part of the event, we announced a pledge to achieve carbon neutrality across our operations and business travel in 2015 and maintain it thereafter.
 We also committed to use 100% renewable power to meet our global electricity needs by 2020, demonstrating our ongoing commitment to climate action.

 In 2015, we joined the RE100 Initiative, led by The Climate Group in partnership with CDP, committing to 100% renewable energy use by 2020.
 We will look to share best practices with partner companies in supporting the renewable energy market.
-In 2016, we procured certified renewable energy credits equivalent to 90% of our global electricity consumption and signed a new long-term power purchase agreement for a solar power facility in India.
+In 2016, we procured certified renewable energy credits equivalent to 90% of our global electricity consumption and signed a long-term power purchase agreement for a solar power facility in India.
+In 2018, we procured certified renewable energy credits equivalent to 96% of our global electricity consumption and signed a new long-term power purchase agreement for a wind farm in Pennsylvania.

 In 2013, we joined the New York City Carbon Challenge for Commercial Offices in focusing on using energy more efficiently in our interior and leased spaces through innovative strategies such as IT efficiency, lighting controls and space layout optimization.
 With this commitment we aimed to reduce the emissions per square foot at our global headquarters at 200 West Street in New York by 40% from our 2006 levels by 2023.